jbowkett/CV/README.md

 **June 2005 – May 2006 • Associate Analyst Programmer • [JP Morgan Asset Management][], London**

+JP Morgan Asset Management provide asset management services to both retail and institutional investors.

-* Seconded into build manager role, introducing a monthly release cycle leading to 20 successful releases to production after a period of several late releases.
+* Seconded into build manager role, introducing a monthly release cycle leading to 20 successful releases to production after a prior period of several late releases.
 * Wrote the requirements for a data maintenance platform and managed its implementation by Accenture.
 * Upgraded three portal applications from Websphere 4/Epicentric 4 to Websphere 5/Vignette Application Portal 7.2.